beer-asr/beer/README.md

 ```

 This will install ``beer`` and eventually ``numpy`` and ``sicpy``
 if there are not install yet.
-Please, note that it will not
+Note that it will not
 automatically install ``pytorch``.
-Please refer to the
+Preferlease  to the
 [pytorch documentation](https://github.com/pytorch/pytorch)
 to install it.